Why You Need to Visit Óbidos and The Best Things to Do

 One of our favorite things to do in Obidos was walking the fortress walls, which is completely free to do!
 It is important to note that the castle walls do not have any protective barrier.
 Therefore, warning signs are at the stairs to let you know before you climb.
 If you fall or get hurt, it is all at your own risk.

 So, if you are brave enough and able to climb these walls, the views looking down on Obidos and the surrounding area are really amazing.
-We didn’t walk the entire length, but really enjoyed the area closest to Porta da Vila.
+We didn’t walk the entire length, but we really enjoyed the area closest to Porta da Vila.

 Igreja de Santa Maria

-Arguably one of the most important sites in Obidos is the church of Santa Maria.
+Arguably, one of the most important sites in Obidos is the church of Santa Maria.
 Sitting at the center of the Santa Maria square, this church dates back to the 16th century.

 So, what makes this church interesting?
 Well, it is where King D. Afonso V of Portugal married his wife, who happened to be his cousin.
 Later, it was renovated by Queen D. Catherine of Austria.